CardiacModelling/cellml-repo-updates/README.md

 7. Check "Owner" to see your own name, then "URI for git clone/pull/push" to get a URI to clone

-8. Clone the repo onto your system; when git asks you for a username and password, enter the ones you created in step 2.
+8. Clone the repo onto your system; when git asks you for a username and password, use the ones you created in step 2.

 ## Step 2: Make a change

-1. Make some changes
+1. Make some changes to the model, presumably improving it.

 2. Make frequent commits, each with an amazing, informative, time-proof, commit message.